sympy/sympy/doc/src/modules/vector/intro.rst

 a field may also be dependent on time and other custom variables).
-Since we only deal with 3D spaces in this module, a field is defined as a function of the :math:`x`, :math:`y` and :math:`z` coordinates corresponding to a location in 3D space.
+Since we only deal with 3D spaces in this module, a field is defined as a function of the :math:`x`, :math:`y` and :math:`z` coordinates corresponding to a location in the coordinate system.
+Here, :math:`x`, :math:`y` and :math:`z` act as scalar variables defining the position of a general point.

 For example, temperature in 3 dimensional space (a temperature field) can be written as :math:`T(x, y, z)` – a scalar function of the position.